pwjazz/sqins/README.md

 * INSERT queries
     * Support for DEFAULT column values in the VALUES clause
 * SELECT queries
+    * Support for left and right outer joins (includes operator similar to ScalaQuery ? to turn columns from an outer join into Option values)
     * Support for UNION, INTERSECT and EXCEPT
 * Database Support
     * MySQL